Russia–European Union relations: Partnership and Cooperation Agreement

 The legal basis for the relations between the EU and Russia is the Partnership and Cooperation Agreement (PCA).
 Signed in June 1994 and in force since December 1997, the PCA was supposed to be valid for 10 years.
 Thus, since 2007 it is annually automatically renewed, until replaced by a new agreement.
 The PCA provides a political, economic and cultural framework for relations between Russia and the EU.
 It is primarily concerned with promoting trade, investment and harmonious economic relations.
 However, it also mentions the parties' shared "[r]espect for democratic principles and human rights as defined in particular in the Helsinki Final Act and the Charter of Paris for a new Europe" and a commitment to international peace and security.

+In 1997, in the Agreement on partnership and cooperation establishing a partnership between the European Communities and their Member States, of one part, and the Russian Federation, of the other part, Contracting Parties recognized that the "Community and Russia wish to strengthen these links and to establish partnership and cooperation which would deepen and widen the relations established between them in the past in particular by the Agreement between the European Economic Community and the European Atomic Energy Community and the Union of Soviet Socialist Republics on Trade and Commercial and Economic Cooperation, signed on 18 December 1989".
+According to the Article 112, "Upon its entry into force, and as far as relations between the Community and Russia are concerned, this Agreement shall replace, without prejudice to Article 22 (1), (3) and (5), the Agreement between the European Economic Community and the European Atomic Energy Community and the Union of Soviet Socialist Republics on trade and economic and commercial cooperation signed in Brussels on 18 December 1989."